Latest News:

 Welcome to the McCutcheon v.
 Colgate-Palmolive Co.
 Class Action Website.

 The parties to this federal pension benefit class action – Plaintiff Rebecca McCutcheon on behalf of herself and the Class (defined below), and Defendants Colgate-Palmolive Co. (“Colgate”), Colgate-Palmolive Co.
 Employees’ Ret.
-Income Plan (the “Plan”), the Employee Relations Committee of Colgate-Palmolive Co. (the “Committee”), and two former Committee members (collectively, “Defendants”) – have reached an agreement to settle it.
+Income Plan (the “Plan”), the Employee Relations Committee of Colgate-Palmolive Co. (the “Committee”), and two former Committee members (collectively, “Defendants”) – reached an agreement to settle it.
 The lawsuit, filed in 2016, alleged that the Plan failed to pay Class members, as a required supplement to the lump sums that Class members originally received, residual annuities (“RAs”) calculated in accordance with the 2005 Residual Annuity Amendment (the “RAA”) and the federal pension law known as “ERISA” (the Employee Retirement Income Security Act).

 Under the agreement, Defendants will pay a total of $332 million, to be distributed to the 1,177 members of the Class, net of attorney’s fees and expenses approved by the Court, using the amount that Ms. McCutcheon and Class Counsel argued the Plan should be paying you and should have paid you as an annuity (retroactive to your original lump sum payment date, which includes an adjustment for any prior annuity payments you may have received, and any retroactive annuity payment you may have received around 2014), brought forward with interest, minus a pro rata discount in exchange for Defendants’ agreement to settle.